fogus/spiel/pyramidenspiel/montauk/README.markdown

 ![suit ranks](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/montauk/graphics/suit-ranks.png)

 The player with the high ranking suit wins the trick and can move their pyramids according to the ranks showing on the two cards.

-The movement points available to the player wining the trick are detailed below.
+However, certain suit and rank matches allow the trick winner to draw extra cards according to the following guidelines.

 Bearing off
 -----------